Download

 • The interface assumes that the quadratic objective matrix is symmetric, and passes only the lower triangular part of the input matrix to BPMPD.
 Thus, using Q or tril(Q) as data for BPMPD has the same effect.

-• The provided MEX file seems to work fine under versions 4.2c through 7.x of Matlab, though we haven't tested every version on every platform.
+• The provided MEX file seems to work fine under versions 4.2c through 7.x of MATLAB, though we haven't tested every version on every platform.

 • If you want to change some of the default parameters in the options vector, you will probably need to obtain BPMPD from Csaba Mészáros in order to have access to the complete documentation.
 There are 80 parameters that can be set by the user.